frostoven/Cosmosis/BUILD_INSTRUCTIONS.md

 ## Compatibility
 This game has been tested on Windows 10 build 1903 and Ubuntu Linux 18.04.
-Other operating systems might actually work with minimal fidgeting because this project uses a standard nw.js / webpack setup.
+Other operating systems should work with minimal effort because this project uses a standard nw.js / webpack setup.

 If you encounter problems with unofficial operating systems and would like to contribute a fix, feel free to raise a PR.